-The most effective method for dealing with low humidity in wintertime is to install a humidifier, which can be coupled right to your HVAC system to add moisture before it is circulated throughout the home.
+The most effective method for dealing with low humidity in the wintertime is to install a humidifier, which can be coupled right to your HVAC system to add moisture before it is circulated throughout the home.
 In the summertime, a dehumidifier can be very effective at extracting excess moisture from the air, and can also be coupled directly to your HVAC system.
 When either a humidifier or dehumidifier is attached to your HVAC system, they can make your unit much more effective at maintaining indoor air quality, and reduce stress on the HVAC system itself.

 Local Air Quality

-Anyone residing in the region around Scottsdale, Phoenix, Gilbert, Mesa, or Chandler is probably aware of the high temperature potential in the warm season, and when that’s accompanied by high humidity, it can really put a strain on your air conditioner.
+Anyone residing in the region around Scottsdale, Phoenix, Gilbert, Mesa or Chandler is probably aware of the high-temperature potential in the warm season, and when that’s accompanied by high humidity, it can really put a strain on your air conditioner.
 To find out if your heating and cooling systems might benefit by the addition of a humidifier or dehumidifier, or if the HVAC systems themselves might be ready for an upgrade. contact your local heating and cooling specialists at Bruce’s Air Conditioning and Heating.